-Location 00CH is reserved for the Comparator 0 interrupt service program.
-If the Comparator 0 output pin is activated, and if the interrupt is enable and the stack is not full, the program begins execution at location 00CH.
+Location 00CH is reserved for the Timer/Event Counter 0 interrupt service program.
+If a timer interrupt results from a Timer/Event Counter 0 overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at location 00CH.